mm-adt/mm-adt.github.io/model.md

 ---

 # mm-ADT
-## An Open Source Model
+## A Career-Centric Open Source Model

 ---

-mm-ADT&#8482; is composed of developers collaborating on and across any number of self-governed, open source projects.
-Developers define, develop, support, and market the products that their projects create.
-Unlike other open source models, engineers also determine product licensing costs as well as project member revenue distribution percentages.
-These economic decisions are made in the same manner as all other project decisions&mdash;via `[DISCUSS]` and `[VOTE]`.
+mm-ADT&#8482; is composed of professional developers collaborating on and across any number of self-governed, open source projects.
+Project members define, develop, support, and market their projects' products.
+Unlike the free open source models, project members also determine product licensing costs as well as project member revenue distribution percentages.
+These economic decisions are made in the same manner in which all other project decisions are made&mdash;via `[DISCUSS]` and `[VOTE]`.

 <div class="boxed">
 <center>